| Traditional Crafts

 This obsession is not only fuelled by religious practices and myths

-but also by economic and social
+but also by economic and s

-Jewelry made of gold, silver, copper, terracotta
+reasons Jewelry made of gold, silver, copper, terracotta

 and beads have been found from various sites belonging to